Sebastiano Dessanay is a double bassist, composer and music artist active in the European jazz, contemporary and avant-garde scene.

 Sebastiano started to play piano and cello when he was ten and then turned to electric bass, playing with different rock and pop bands.
 Some years later, after having obtained a geology degree at Cagliari University, he started studying double bass and composition at Cagliari Conservatoire where he graduated in 2007.

-In November 2007 he moved to UK, in 2009 he completed a Master in Music Composition at the Royal Birmingham Conservatoire, where he also obtained a PhD in Composition in 2014.
+In November 2007 he moved to the United Kingdom, in 2009 he completed a Master in Music Composition at the Royal Birmingham Conservatoire, where he also obtained a PhD in Composition in 2014.

 Between 2018 and 2019 he created the ambitious 377 project, an art project dedicated to Sardinia.
 Alone for 14 months, Sebastiano visited the 377 municipalities of Sardinia, one a day, traveling exclusively by bicycle and with a bass ukulele, to tell his island in sounds, words and images.
-The project will make up a book, a record and a documentary.
 Thanks to the value of the 377 project, in 2021 he has written the introduction and seven author itineraries for the prestigious Green Guide of Sardinia of the Touring Club Italiano.
+In 2022 the album 377: came out, and the book 377 project.
+Sardinia on the road with a bicycle and a ukulele, published also by the Touring Club Italiano.

 Sebastiano regularly collaborates with musicians in classical and contemporary music, jazz, pop-rock and folk music.